Dreams and Nightmares: Background and recording

 Dreams and Nightmares features production on numerous tracks from record producer Jahlil Beats, who was first introduced to Mill via Myspace.
 He had previously contributed to Mill's Flamers 2: Hottest In Tha City (2009) and Dreamchasers 2, becoming a frequent collaborator of the rapper.
 Jahlil Beats said of collaborating that their chemistry "was destined to happen", emphasizing how well his drums and Mill's flow blend together.
 Jamaician-Canadian record producer Boi-1da produced the tracks "Traumatized" and "Tony Story Pt.
 2", while production was also contributed by the likes of Tone the Beat Bully, Young Shun, Infamous, The-Agency, and Key Wane.
 In early August 2012, Hip-Hop Wired reported that the album's release date was postponed from August 28 to late October 2012.
 That same month, Mill implored to Wild 94.9 that he desired to stay true to hip hop and have a "classic album" comparable to the likes of Nas' Illmatic (1994), Jay-Z's Vol. 2...
 Hard Knock Life (1998), and 50 Cent's Get Rich or Die Tryin' (2003).
 Nas voiced his approval of Mill, "I got my eyes on him.
 He's the next one to take this shit over."

 In early October 2012, Mill shared the track list for Dreams and Nightmares, which showed the two bonus tracks.
 Around the same time, Mill revealed that major musical acts like Nas, Rick Ross, John Legend, and Mary J. Blige were set to be featured.
 He also announced an appearance from fellow rapper and Maybach signee Wale, who described Mill as being in a "special moment" when wanting to make history.
 At the end of October 2012, Mill was detained by the Philadelphia Police Department on his way to the album's listening party.
-The department could not disclose the reasoning, though he was angry at having to share handcuffs with the Rolex watch on his wrist.
+The department could not disclose the reasoning, though he was angry at having to share handcuffs with the Rolex watch on his wrist for the cover art.
 Mill explained the conception of Dreams and Nightmares, detailing that the dreams represent "being on tour and television, gettin' paid for doing what I love to do", while "the nightmares was just makin' it to this point, the hard work and bein' in the streets".
 He elaborated that there was darker incidents during his younger years in Philadelphia, alluding to acts he considered bad and unspecified violence.